-Use the screwdriver in the cleaning tool to turn the tamper-resistant screw to unlocked position.
+Use the screwdriver in the MultiTool to turn the tamper-resistant screw to the unlocked position.
 The battery door can be opened as usual.

-Important: Do not force the battery door beyond its fully opened position.
+Important Notice: Do not force the battery door beyond its fully opened position.
 Insert the battery correctly.
 Excessive force can deform the battery door, which will reduce its tamper resistant effectiveness.